 Boys Town National Research Hospital Presents the Patrick E. Brookhouser, M.D.
 Memorial Lecture

-Identify the symptoms associated with PANDAS.
+Identify the signs and symptoms associated with autism.

 Physicians, Nurse Practitioners, Physician Assistants, Nurses, Residents, Behavioral Health Providers